 Most people like products that are unique, simple and productive.
 So learn to differentiate your offering from others.
 A meaningful product is one that solves a problem that people care about and something that can probably do the job faster, easier or cheaper.
 This offers convenience to the customer and increases his productivity and hence is most likely to sell.

 Also, a good product name that is easy to grasp and related to the product does help to make an impression in the mind of the consumer.
-For example, Rotimatic, the automatic Roti making machine which promised to produce soft indian flatbread at the click of a button was a huge hit and had long order lists even before the company started producing it.
+For example, Rotimatic, the automatic Roti making a machine which promised to produce soft Indian flatbread at the click of a button was a huge hit and had long order lists even before the company started producing it.

 Change their wants into needs

 Talk to the customer regarding their wants and needs.
 Your challenge will be to convert their wants into needs.
-The winning stroke will be the one when you are able to make your offering a ‘necessity’ rather than ‘a nice to have’.
+The winning stroke will be the one when you are able to make you’re offering a ‘necessity’ rather than ‘a nice to have’.